Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Bloch-Redfield master equation

 \section{Bloch-Redfield master equation}

-For a later comparison to the Solomon equations, we briefly review the derivation and results of the widely used Bloch-Redfield master equation.
+For a later comparison to the Solomon equations, we briefly review the derivation and results of the widely used Bloch-Redfield master equation with secular approximation \cite{Bloch1957Feb, Redfield1957Jan}, also known as the Born-Markov or quantum optical master equation \cite{breuer2002theory}.
 We closely follow the derivation and notations of Ref.~\cite{Schaller}.
 The Bloch-Redfield master equation rests on the Born approximation.
 With the qubit being the system and the TLSs forming the bath, the Born approximation is valid when the qubit interacts weakly with a large number of TLSs, in which case their populations will not be altered significantly by the qubit and can be approximated as constant.
 In close relation, one assumes that there are no initial system bath correlations and that the bath itself is in an equilibrium state that does not evolve in time.
-For a small number of TLSs with a long intrinsic lifetime, the Born approximation is certainly not fulfilled, requiring a description with the Solomon equations (s. \sref{sec_solomon}).
+For a small number of TLSs, with a long intrinsic lifetime, the Born approximation is certainly not fulfilled, requiring a description with the Solomon equations (s. \sref{sec_solomon}).

-The Bloch-Redfield master equation is typically derived in the interaction picture, where in a final step the secular approximation has to be applied.
-In the interaction picture and in second order perturbation, the qubit's reduced density matrix $\rho_\text{q}$ reads
+The Bloch-Redfield master equation is typically derived in the interaction picture.
+Here, the qubit's reduced density matrix $\rho_\text{q}$ in second-order perturbation is governed by

-Here, we have already used the first and second Markov approximations, i.e. evaluating the qubit's density matrix at the current time $t$ and extending the integration over the bath correlation function $C(\tau)$ to infinity.
+where we have already used the first and second Markov approximations, i.e., evaluating the qubit's density matrix at the current time $t$ and extending the integration over the bath correlation function $C(\tau)$ to infinity.
 With the secular approximation, which means removing the explicit time-dependence, the above equation becomes the Bloch-Redfield master equation, which is of Lindblad type.

 The bath correlation function is given by